eclipse-glsp/glsp-website-source/content/documentation/overview/content.md

 A *GLSP Server* is a separate backend process and provides the language-specific smarts and editing capabilities.
 It communicates with a *GLSP Client* over JSON-RPC with an [extensible action protocol](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md).
-Each diagram editor is considered to be a single *GLSP client*.
+Each application has one GLSP client.
+A GLSP client can have multiple sessions, whereas each session represents a single diagram editor instance.
 Each client is handled by exactly one *GLSP server*.
 A server can handle multiple clients, each within a dedicated client session.